ritikachavan/Adapt/README.md

     "Matched / Not Matched"

-ADAPT answers:
+ADAPT goes further:

     • What happened?
-    • What evidence supports it?
+    • What evidence supports the finding?
     • Why did reconciliation fail?
     • Is the record actually ambiguous?
     • How risky is the exception?